bodywork-ml/bodywork-mlflow/README.md

 ## Optional Extras - Application Monitoring with Sentry

-Here are Bodywork HQ, we are becoming fans of using [Sentry](https://sentry.io) for monitoring Python services and generating alerts.
+Here at Bodywork HQ, we are becoming fans of using [Sentry](https://sentry.io) for monitoring Python services and generating alerts.
 Sentry is free for individual users, but charges for business use (i.e. Teams).
 We have setup `mlflow_server.py` to configure Sentry, if it has been installed and configured for your deployment.

 To ensure that Sentry gets installed in the Bodywork containers running the MLflow service replicas, modify `bodywork.yaml` to include the Sentry Python client in the list of requirements.